ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 ~~~
 {: .output}

-The end of log file provides a important information that Nanopore reads were assembled into **21 unitgs**.
+The end of log file provides an important information that Nanopore reads were assembled into **21 unitgs**.

 > ## Unitig vs Contig
-> Contig is a set of overlapped DNA fragements.
+> Contig is a set of overlapped DNA fragments.
 While unitig contains multiple contigs.
 {: .tips}

 # Polishing contigs using Racon